koalamer/conust/README.md

 # CONUST

-TODO: fractionals, doc, accept minimum ints, benchmark optimisation, ports
+TODO: make string conversion the default and examine string before building, fractionals, doc, benchmark optimisation, ports

 A utility to transform numbers into alphabetically sortable strings with the ability of reversing the transformation.